Whispering Water: Materializing Human-AI Dialogue as Interactive Ripples: Technical Implementation

+The core technical contribution of this work is an algorithm that decomposes synthesized speech into frequency components and reconstructs them physically through water.
+Each agent's voice is mapped to one to six wave components played through the six subwoofers; when multiple agents speak simultaneously, their waves superpose in the water vessel.

 \textbf{Decomposition.} Speech signals are transformed via the Short-Time Fourier Transform (STFT), yielding 257 frequency bins (0--8000~Hz).
 Frequencies between 85--255~Hz correspond to the fundamental frequency ($f_0$); higher harmonics encode timbre and intelligibility.
-Rather than selecting linear multiples of $f_0$, we apply logarithmic spacing from $f_0$ to $8 \times f_0$ (Equation~1) and transform using the Bark scale, a psychoacoustic measure based on auditory critical bands (Equation~2)~\cite{bark}, deriving six wave components per speech signal.
+Rather than selecting linear multiples of $f_0$, we apply logarithmic spacing from $f_0$ to $8 \times f_0$ (Equation~\ref{eq:log}) and map components to the Bark scale, a psychoacoustic measure based on auditory critical bands (Equation~\ref{eq:bark})~\cite{bark}, deriving six wave components per speech signal.

-\textbf{Reconstruction.}With phase preserved, STFT-decomposed audio can be reconstructed through IFFT with minimal loss, a process that occurs physically as sound waves superpose.
-Water behaves differently, with faster speed of sound (${\sim}1500$~m/s) and longer wavelengths ($\lambda = v/f$).
-Low frequencies (20--100~Hz) propagate stably below human auditory perception while exhibiting cymatic behavior.
-We group frequencies into three bands: outer subwoofers (1 and 6) at 80--100~Hz, intermediate (2 and 5) at 50--70~Hz, and central (3 and 4) at 20--40~Hz, with each wave component dynamically adjusted to its assigned range.
+\textbf{Reconstruction.} With phase preserved, STFT-decomposed audio can be reconstructed through IFFT with minimal loss, a process that occurs physically as sound waves superpose in air.
+Water behaves differently: its speed of sound (${\sim}1500$~m/s) produces longer wavelengths ($\lambda = v/f$), and low frequencies (20--100~Hz) propagate stably while exhibiting cymatic behavior.
+We assign components to three frequency bands across the six subwoofers: central subwoofers (3 and 4) at 20--40~Hz, intermediate (2 and 5) at 50--70~Hz, and outer (1 and 6) at 80--100~Hz.
+Each wave component is dynamically adjusted to its assigned band, ensuring spatially distributed interference patterns that vary with each agent's vocal content.